 In 2007 the tax allowances system has been totally renewed, since numerous tax allowances have been replaced by a set of tax credits.
-The following tax allowances remain the same over the four fiscal years considered (2015-2018).
+The following tax allowances remain the same over the four fiscal years considered (2016-2019).

-The main tax allowances are social contribution due by employed (ils_sicee) and self-employed (ils_sicse) individuals and contribution to private pension plans (tintapv_s).
-With respect to the contribution to private pension plans, tax deduction cannot exceed the 12 % of individual total income (il_taxableY) and in any case it cannot be greater than 5,164.54 euro per year.
-From 2007, the limit of 12% of taxable income is abolished.
+The main tax allowances are social contribution due by self-employed (ils\sicse) individuals and contribution to private pension plans (tintapv\s).
+Contributions paid by employed (ils\sicee) are subtracted by the dependent income (yem) but formally they are not a tax allowance as dependent income is include in the taxable income net of contributions.
+With respect to the contribution to private pension plans, tax deduction cannot exceed the 12 % of individual total income (il\taxableY) and in any case it cannot be greater than 5,164.54 euro per year.